koraa/decryption-despite-errors/paper/decryption-despite-errors.md

 The cipher design outlined in this section aims to achieve simplicity and provable security.
 Specifically, the cipher should be implemented as a reduction to a common PRF (e.g., blake2, chacha, keccak) instead of a from scratch construction to achieve provable.
 Security in the following games is conjectured `IND-CCA1`, `pl-ND-CCA1`, `pl-IND-CCA1`, `FEC-CCA1` and `LEU-CCA1`.
 For this security level to be realistic, the implementation must reliably prevent the reuse of nonces; this is possible in some streaming scenarios.

-`IND-CPA` can be achieved by using unauthenticated encryption in the random oracle model [citation needed].
+`IND-CPA` can be achieved by using unauthenticated encryption in the random oracle model [@randomoracles].
 This scheme provides 1:1 malleability.
 We could perform FEC on ciphertext or plaintext.
 This scheme also gives the adversary the ability to induce arbitrary error patterns in the plaintext.
 This is an extremely efficient construction in terms of both ciphertext size and performance, but is not secure.
 Still, it provides a good basis to build the full scheme on.

 ```python
 def encrypt(&rng, plaintext):